ZtaMDev/SpectralLogger/docs/json-logging.md

 # JSON Logging

-SpectralLogs provides powerful JSON logging capabilities through the `FileLoggerPlugin`, allowing you to store structured logs in JSON format with advanced features like log rotation, context tracking, and child logger support.
+SpectralLogs provides powerful JSON logging capabilities through the `FileLoggerPlugin`, allowing you to store structured logs in JSON format with advanced features like log rotation, and child logger support.

 ## Basic Usage